THIS DATE IN HISTORY: Nov. 19

 Video: Mario Lemieux scored 100 points 10 different times

 1929: Two defensemen score four goals in the same game for the only time in NHL history.
-John McKinnon of the Pittsburgh Pirates scores four times in a 10-5 victory against the visiting Toronto Maple Leafs.
-Four of Toronto's five goals are scored by defenseman Hap Day, who assists on Toronto's other goal.
+John McKinnon of the Pittsburgh Pirates scores four times in a 10-5 victory against the visiting Maple Leafs.
+Four of Toronto's five goals are scored by defenseman Hap Day, who assists on the other.
 Day finishes the season with seven goals.

 1983: Wayne Gretzky has an eight-point game (three goals, five assists) and Jari Kurri scores five goals in the Edmonton Oilers' 13-4 victory against the New Jersey Devils at Northlands Coliseum.
 Willy Lindstrom also has a hat trick for the Oilers, who score their 13 goals after New Jersey led 2-0.

 On the same night, Bruce Hood becomes the first referee to officiate 1,000 NHL games.
-The milestone comes when he works the Maple Leafs' 5-4 victory against the Detroit Red Wings at Maple Leaf Gardens.
+The milestone comes when he works Toronto's 5-4 victory against the Detroit Red Wings at Maple Leaf Gardens.
 Hood retires after the 1983-84 season having worked 1,033 regular-season games and another 157 in the Stanley Cup Playoffs.

 1991: Mark Messier gets his first hat trick as a member of the New York Rangers and scores his 400th NHL goal during a 4-3 victory against the Vancouver Canucks at Pacific Coliseum.
 Messier gets No. 400 and completes his hat trick when he scores 5:06 into the third period to break a 3-3 tie.
 He also assists on Adam Graves' shorthanded goal.